nudge-now/sdk-android/README.md

 - If the push message has a Deep Link, our SDK will execute the url when users touch the message.
 - If the push message does not have a Deep Link, our SDK will execute your targetActivityClass instead.
 - You may also able to use notification.setSound(uri) method to play a sound when the message arrives.
+* * *

 ### Test Device Registration

-Nudge supports a test mode feature.
-With the test mode feature, you can deliver test messages to only registered test devices.
+Nudge supports a test campaign feature.
+With the test campaign feature, you can deliver test messages to only registered test devices.

 To register your test device to our dashboard, you need to know your test device ID from our SDK.
 Our SDK provides two ways to show test device IDs.